DCAN-Labs/cdni-brain/docs/workbench.md

 ## NiBabel

 [NiBabel](https://nipy.org/nibabel/) is a Python package used for working with neuroimaging data in Python.
 This is a special package that needs to be installed in your environment to use.
 It is one of the packages installed in the lab-wide miniconda environment and within several conda environments.
 See our [miniconda page](miniconda.md) for more information.

+For questions, suggestions, or to note any errors, [post a Github issue](https://github.com/DCAN-Labs/cdni-brain/issues).